 If you have identified a malicious file, you can automatically block it by adding its unique SHA-256 value to the custom file detection list.
-You can use the custom detection list in combination with the clean list, which lets you mark specific files as clean.
+You can use the custom

 Together, the custom file detection list and clean list help you customize your malware protection approach to your specific environment.
 The custom file detection list and clean list are included by default in every file policy, and you can opt not to use either or both lists on a per-policy basis.